joshunger/public/resume.md

 -->
 ## Work Experience
 **Full Stack JavaScript Software Engineer @ [IdeaRoom](http://www.idearoominc.com)** - *2015 to Present*
-* Developed 3D based (WebGL and Three.js) product configurators for customers including [Studio Shed](https://www.studio-shed.com/), [Happier Camper](http://happiercamper.com), [Tuff Shed](https://www.tuffshed.com/)
+* Developing 3D based product configurators (in WebGL and Three.js) for customers including [Studio Shed](https://www.studio-shed.com/), [Happier Camper](http://happiercamper.com), [Tuff Shed](https://www.tuffshed.com/)
-* Championed and developed a single back-end server and converted existing copy and paste servers to a single multi-tenant solution on AWS Elastic Beanstalk reducing code and maintenance by at least 5x
+* Championed and developed a single back-end server and converted existing copy and paste servers to a single multi-tenant solution on AWS Elastic Beanstalk reducing lines of code by 5x
 * Introduced Webpack (including back-end), React, Redux, Prettier, codemod, Docker, Ansible, Prettier, yarn, chai, mocha into the development workflow
 * Introduced Material Design into our design process including Material-UI to provide a consistent user experience <!-- * server-side GPU rendering on AWS -->
 * Introduced client-side error capturing and reporting using a comparison of Bugsnag, Rollbar, and Sentry